 we wearied, we found no rest.

-We stretched hands to Egypt and Assyria
+We stretched out hands to Egypt;

-Our ancestors offended and are no more,
+Our ancestors sinned and are no more;

-and now we bear their punishment.
+now we, we bear their punishment.

-Women are ravished in Zion;
+Women are raped in Zion;

 virgins in the cities of Judah.

-Princes are hanged by them;
+Princes are hung up by their hands;

 lads under woodpiles stagger.

-Elders abandoned their city-gate,
+Elders abandoned their city-gate;

-and young men have stopped their songs.
+young men their songs.

-Joy has deserted our hearts;
+Joy has abandoned our hearts;

-our dancing has turned into dirges.
+our dancing turned into dirges.

 The crown from our head has toppled:

-woe to us; for we have offended.
+woe to us; for we have sinned.

 This might mean either the heat of the desert sun or tribes preying on desert refugees.

-This is an astonishingly grim ending; we do well to meditate on this closure.
-The "indeed" translation is supported by both NABRE and Robert Alter.
+The "indeed" translation is supported by both NABRE and Alter (2019) p.669.
 Other versions also have this as statement (KJV: "but thou hast…"; NEB: "but if thou hast…then indeed").
-The NIV can't stomach this: a begging "unless you have…".
+The NIV has the more open "unless you have…".